 The Bodhisatta was once Indra, king of the gods.
 Two kings, friends since they were young, had once made a pact to someday marry two of their children to each other.
-Because he loved his daughter Sumedha so dearly and wanted her to have the utmost happiness, when the time came for her engagement the father of the bride insisted she must be the prince’s only wife.
+Because he loved his daughter Sumedha so dearly and wanted her to have the utmost happiness, when the time came for her engagement, he insisted she must be the prince’s only wife.
 His friend rejected this audacious proposal since a king of a realm as large and powerful as his should have at least sixteen thousand wives.
-But his son, Suruci, had heard about Sumedha’s great beauty and agreed to have no wives other than her.
-After he took the throne, King Suruci ruled righteously and lived happily.
+But his son, Suruci, had heard about Sumedha’s incredible beauty and agreed to the demand.
+After taking the throne, King Suruci ruled righteously, and they lived happily.

-Ten thousand years passed and Queen Sumedha had not yet born a child.
-This worried the subjects so much they gathered in the palace courtyard and implored the king to assemble a proper harem.
+Ten thousand years passed, and Queen Sumedha had not yet borne a child.
+This worried the citizens so much they gathered in the palace courtyard and implored King Suruci to assemble a proper harem.
 But he told them he would not break the promise he had made to his wife.
-The queen heard what people were saying and though she appreciated her husband’s devotion, she knew they were right.
+The queen heard what people were saying, and though she appreciated her husband’s devotion, she knew they were right.
 So she chose four thousand concubines for him.
-After another ten thousand years the king still had no children, so she gathered another four thousand women.
-She did this four times in total, but after fifty thousand years and sixteen thousand and one wives the king still had no children.
+After another ten thousand years, the king still had no children, so she gathered another four thousand women.
+She did this four times in total, but after fifty thousand years and sixteen thousand and one wives, the king was still childless.

-The townsfolk gathered again and suggested the king tell his concubines to pray for a son.
-He took their advice, but still remained childless.
-Later he told his queen to pray and she agreed.
-As she sat meditating in her room, the Bodhisatta’s palace trembled, and when he divined her wish, he decided to give her a son.
-He chose a god endowed with lots of merit and, after visiting Queen Sumedha to ensure she was sufficiently virtuous, he sent him to her womb.
+The townspeople gathered again and suggested King Suruci tell his concubines to pray for a son.
+He took their advice, but nothing changed.
+Later, he told Queen Sumedha to pray, and she agreed.
+As she sat meditating in her room, the Bodhisatta’s palace trembled, and when he divined Queen Sumedha’s wish, he confirmed she was sufficiently virtuous and decided to give her a son.
+He chose a god endowed with abundant merit and sent him to her womb.

-When their son, Maha-Panada, was born, the people rejoiced, bringing coins to the king so he would never lack anything.
+When their son, Maha Panada, was born, the people rejoiced, bringing coins to the king so the prince would never lack anything.
 He was raised amidst the utmost splendor and was perfect in every way.
-When Maha-Panada reached age sixteen, the king decided to pass the crown to him and wanted to build a new palace for the occasion.
-After he sent his seers out to find the best location, the Bodhisatta’s throne grew warm.
-When the Bodhisatta saw the reason he sent Vissakamma, his own builder, to join them.
-The heavenly builder told the others to go eat breakfast, and then when he was alone struck the earth with his staff causing a massive palace to rise.
+When the prince reached age sixteen, the king decided to pass the crown to him and wanted to build a new palace for the occasion.
+After the king sent men out to find the best location, the Bodhisatta’s throne grew warm.
+When he saw the reason, he sent Vissakamma, heaven’s chief builder, to join them.
+Vissakamma told the others to go eat breakfast; then when he was alone, he struck the earth with his staff, causing a massive palace to rise.

-The new king’s consecration ceremony was held alongside that for his marriage and palace blessing, and no expense was spared.
+Prince Maha Panada’s consecration ceremony was held alongside the ceremonies for his marriage and palace blessing; and no expense was spared.
 After seven years of feasting and celebrating, people began to grumble and wanted the festivities to end.
-The king told them it could not end until his son laughed.
-So thousands of acrobats and jugglers were brought before him—even one so clever he had himself chopped into bits and reassembled—but none could spark a laugh because he still remembered the entertainment he’d had in heaven.
-This made people angry so the Bodhisatta intervened again, sending down one of his divine dancers, and he put a little smile on Maha-Panada.
-Luckily, this was sufficient for King Suruci, and he ended the festival, which officially ended his own reign.
-King Maha-Panada ruled with as much wisdom, generosity, and righteousness as his father.
+King Suruci told them it could not end until his son laughed.
+So thousands of acrobats and jugglers were brought before him—even one so clever he had himself chopped into bits and reassembled—but none could spark a smile because Maha Panada still remembered the entertainment he’d had in heaven.
+This made people angry, so the Bodhisatta intervened again, sending down one of his divine dancers.
+He did the half-body dance—where only one hand, foot, eye, and tooth flick and throb about while the others stay stone still—and this put a little grin on the prince’s face.
+This was sufficient for King Suruci, and he closed the festival, which officially ended his own reign.
+King Maha Panada ruled with as much wisdom, generosity, and righteousness as his father.

 In the Lifetime of the Buddha

-Later the Buddha heard some disciples discussing how great Visakha’s virtue must be in order to receive eight wishes from the Buddha.
-He told them this story so they knew she had received wishes from him in the past too.
+Later, the Buddha heard some of his disciples discussing how great Visakha’s virtue must be in order to receive eight wishes from the Buddha.
+He told them this story so they knew that she had also received wishes from him in the past.